 If you want to get into math, Great Learning gives a wonderful introduction here.
 Suffice to say, the NB algorithm answers two questions,

 “Is this the type of person to perform X behavior?”

 “Is this the type of content to achieve X outcome?”

 NB is mighty when dealing with large amounts of text-based behavior data like customer chatter online.

-Feeding customer dialogue through an NB algorithm helps predict product and service reviews, measure social media sentiment for trends, and predict direct marketing response rates.
+Feeding customer dialogue through an NB algorithm helps predict product and service reviews, measure social media & influencer marketing sentiment for trends, and predict direct marketing response rates.

 9. Principal Component Analysis

 Classification leads to evolved segmentations.
 Principal Component Analysis is used to find strong or weak correlations between two components by plotting them on a graph and finding a trend line.

 But what happens when the target market comes with 30+ features?
 This is where the process of PCA in combination with machine learning becomes incredibly powerful for analyzing multivariate big data sets.